Yao-Xinchen/ECE484/mp0/submission/hw0.md

 For $I$ to be an inductive invariant of $A$, $Q_0 \subseteq I$ and $Post(I) \subseteq I$ must be true.

+To help prove safety, $I$ should not intersect with the unsafe set $U$.

 ## Problem 1

 Yes, $0 \leq v_1(t) \leq v_0$ is an invariant of $A$.